 These courses include methods and the conceptual language and range of content basic to their fields.
 They are foundational for theological education at McCormick.
 Students with sufficient background in any of these fields may move directly to more advanced courses, following an assessment of their previous study by the Associate Dean for Advising and Formation and/or teaching faculty of the field.

 The distribution of courses required for the M. Div. degree is as follows:

 - Biblical Studies: five courses, including B300 and at least two courses each in Old Testament and New Testament.
-The double courses of Hebrew Exegesis I and II and Greek Exegesis I and II may only be counted as free electives, not as biblical studies requirements.
+Hebrew Exegesis I and II and Greek Exegesis I and II may only be counted as free electives, not as biblical studies requirements.